-The Group's foreign-currency denominated financial instrument consists of cash in banks and cash equivalents totaling US\$1.2 million, US\$1.1 million and US\$1.6 million as at March 31, 2021 and 2020, and December 31, 2020, respectively.
+The Group's foreign-currency denominated financial instrument consists of cash in banks and cash equivalents totaling US\$1.1 million as at September 30, 2021 and 2020, and US\$1.6 million as December 31, 2020, respectively.
 The Group's exposure to foreign currency risk is insignificant.